EshwarRevelli/fuel-eu-maritime-compliance/REFLECTION.md

 ## Introduction

-This project represents my first comprehensive use of AI agents (specifically Cursor Agent/Claude Code) for building a full-stack application from scratch.
+In this project i used an AI agents (specifically Cursor Agent/Claude Code) for building a full-stack application from scratch.
 The experience has been both enlightening and educational, revealing both the strengths and limitations of AI-assisted development.

 ## What I Learned